 If you are afraid of making a claim on your insurance because you are afraid of premiums going up on your coverage, usually this does not happen.
 If the accident is not your fault and you do not have a previous history of having a number of collisions, your premium should not be affected.

 Usually in an accident, the guilty party’s insurance is required to cover your expenses.
 In the case the guilty driver does not have coverage, your uninsured motorist coverage fills in the gap to cover your medical bills and other damages.
 If you are unsure of the complete uninsured motorist coverage you have, check with your insurance provider.
 Usually, the coverage is for family members involved in the collision as well.

-If you believe you are not being fully covered correctly, an experienced injury attorney can review your policy and help find other forms of coverage needed.
+If you believe you are not being fully covered correctly, notify an experienced Mobile, AL car wreck attorney to review your policy and help find other forms of coverage needed.